Your Monroe, NC Real Estate Questions Answered

 How is golf in Monroe, NC?

 The Monroe Country Club is a municipal course.
-It offers 40 boxes, champion bermuda greens, two putting greens and practice green.
-Donald Ross designed the course in 1930.
+Famed architect Donald Ross designed the course in 1930.
+The Back 9 was added in 1980 and designed by Tom Jackson.
+It offers 40 boxes, champion Bermuda greens, two putting greens, and a practice green.
 The subtle elevation changes allow golfers of all skill levels to test their skills.
-The Back 9 was added in 1980 and designed by Tom Jackson.

-Stonebridge Golf Club is another public course located in Monroe.
-Richard Osborne designed the course to take advantage of the natural landscape and the scenic views.
+Stonebridge Golf Club is another public course in Monroe.
+Richard Osborne designed it to take advantage of the natural landscape and scenic views.

 Rolling Hills Country Club has been a private country club in Union County for over 50 years.
 The founders created the country club as a “meeting place for friends.”
 Rolling Hills is a family-focused golf and country club with tennis and dining amenities.